 Start by cutting a shamrock shape out of green card, I did mine freehand (after cutting out lots of hearts for Valentines Day it was surprisingly easy!) but if you’re worried yours won’t look right could always check for a template on Google.
 I also recommend using card rather than paper for this craft as it will hold a lot more paint before it goes soggy.

-On the plate place either green paint or blue and yellow paint so that you can make green by mixing them.
+On the plate place either green paint or blue and yellow paint so that you can make green by mixing them, using a plate means that the paint is a lot easier to access (and less likely to get knocked over) than if you pop it into a pot.
 Scrunch up the foil and get painting!

 More St Patrick’s Day Crafts